Hunan Women's University

-Hunan Women's University (湖南女子学院 (Húnán Nǚzǐ Xuéyuàn)) is a university located in Yuhua District, Changsha, Hunan, China.
+Hunan Women's University (湖南女子学院 (Húnán Nǚzǐ Xuéyuàn)) is a public college in Yuhua, Changsha, Hunan, China.
+The college is under the Hunan Provincial Department of Education.

 As of fall 2013, the university has one campus, a combined student body of 9,500 students, 524 faculty members.
 The university consists of 4 colleges and 9 departments, with 24 specialties for undergraduates.
 The university covers a total area of 577 mu, with more than 200,000 square meters of floor space.

-As of 2021, Hunan Women's University ranked first in Hunan and 14th nationwide among universities specialized in language teaching and research in the recognized Best Chinese Universities Ranking.

 History

-Hunan Women's University was founded in 1985, it was initially called "Hunan Women's Vocational College".
+Hunan Women's University was founded in 1985.
+It was initially called "Hunan Women's Vocational College".

-On March 18, 2010, it renamed "Hunan Women's University".
+On March 18, 2010, it was renamed "Hunan Women's University".